Akbuk in Turkey where green meets blue

 Water shortages in the summer accompanied by occasional power cuts all year round.

-Mosquitoes although the council spray every day throughout the summer, because Akbuk is surrounded by forests mossies are a problem especially in spring & autumn.
+Mosquitoes Akbuk is surrounded by forests mossies are a problem especially in spring & autumn.

 Street dogs cause many problems.
 It is against the law in Turkey to put down a healthy dog and there is neither the money nor the will to tackle the problem properly, consequently many are simply left to roam the streets.
 Please do not feed these dogs at restaurants, we have to live here in the winter when they form packs and turn nasty.
 People and their pets have have been attacked, in addition some of them may carry diseases.

-Poor infrastructure Akbuk does not have mains sewerage and the roads are not the best to say the least.
-The local council do a marvellous job with the resources they have but with a permanent residential population of just 4,000 people or so, central & regional government funding tends to go elsewhere.New construction despite the fact that many properties remain unsold and some builders have gone out of business, new construction continues to erode away the hills surrounding the bay.
+Poor infrastructure Akbuk does not have mains sewerage and the roads the best to say the least.
+Pavements (sidewalks) are also rare and the town is certainly not wheelchair friendly.New construction despite the fact that many properties remain unsold and some builders have gone out of business, new construction continues to erode away the hills surrounding the bay.